Where the Past Belongs

-Madeline saved her game progress, and set the console down on the couch.
-Thinking carefully, she knew that if she asked him what he was straight up, he definitely wasn’t going to answer, but perhaps there was a way to get a little bit of an answer.
+Madeline saved her game progress and set her console down on the couch.
+Thinking carefully, she knew that if she straight out asked him what he was, he definitely wasn’t going to answer, but perhaps there was a way to get a little bit of an answer.

 Levi laughed out loud.

 “I could be considered both I suppose,” he responded with a smile, shaking his head in disbelief.
-“You’re so straight to the point.”
-His green eyes twinkling with mischief, Levi stared at her with his impish grin.
+“Straight to the point, eh?”
+Green eyes twinkling with mischief, Levi stared at her with his impish grin.
 “Now my turn.
 What part of the male body do you find most attractive?”

-He could sense a honeyed aura start to emanate from her body as she looked quickly away and started to think about his question.
+He could sense a honeyed aura start to emanate from her body as she quickly looked away and started to think about his question.
 There was that desire again, sweet and pure.
-His questions were frivolous, used to groom her for his purposes.
+His inquest was frivolous, used to groom her for his purposes.
 And it was working.
 His grin widened.

 “Let me rephrase that then,” Levi interjected, taking his tease further, “If I were to slowly trace a single fingertip over my body, which part would turn you on the most?”

-Madeline stopped breathing momentarily as she locked eyes on him, as his query played out in her mind.
+Madeline inadvertently held her breath as she locked eyes with him, as his query played out in her mind.
 Her desire flared up nicely, now that she was being forced to look at him.
 Most satisfying.

 “Your neck,” she answered breathlessly.